 In June 2021, Skillsoft adopted the 2020 Omnibus Incentive Plan ("2020 Plan").
 The 2020 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, other equity-based awards, and cash-based incentive awards to employees, directors, and consultants of the Company.
 Under the 2020 Plan, 655,295 shares were initially made available for issuance.
-The 2020 Plan includes an annual increase on January 1 each year beginning on January 1, 2022, in an amount equal to 5.0% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year.
-The Compensation Committee may act prior to January 1 of a given year to provide that there will be no January 1 increase for such year or that the increase for such year will be a lesser number of shares of common stock than provided for in the 2020 Plan.
-As of April 30, 2024, a total of 590,444 shares of common stock were available for issuance under the 2020 Plan.
+The2020 Plan includes an annual increase on January 1 each year beginning on January 1, 2022, in an amount equal to 5.0% of the total number of shares of common stock outstanding onDecember 31 of the preceding calendar year.
+The Compensation Committee may act prior to January 1 of a given year to provide that there will beno January 1 increase for such year or that the increase for such year will be a lesser number of shares of common stock than provided for in the 2020 Plan.
+As of October 31, 2024, a total of 948,801 shares of common stock were available for issuance under the 2020 Plan.

 In May 2024, Skillsoft adopted the Skillsoft Corp.
 2024 Employment Inducement Incentive Award Plan (the "Inducement Plan").
 The Inducement Plan provides for the inducement grants of nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, other equity-based awards, and cash-based incentive awards to new hires, or individuals being rehired following a bona fide period of non-employment with the Company, in compliance with Section 303A.08 of the New York Stock Exchange Listed Company Manual.
-Under the Inducement Plan, 200,000 shares are available for issuance.
+As of October 31, 2024, a total of 110,000 shares of common stock were available for issuance under the Inducement Plan.